freenas/freenas-docs/userguide/intro.rst

 .. centered:: %brand% and the %brand% logo are registered trademarks of iXsystems.

-.. centered:: FreeBSD® is a registered trademark of the FreeBSD Foundation
+.. centered:: FreeBSD\ :sup:`®` is a registered trademark of the FreeBSD Foundation

 Written by users of the %brand% network-attached storage operating system.